raspberry chambord truffles;

 - ½ cup sifted cocoa powder

-- ½ cup raspberry jam (seedless preferred, if using jam with seeds, will need to strain)
+- ½ cup raspberry jam (seedless preferred, if using jam with seeds, heat and strain)

 - 16 oz semi-sweet chocolate chips